gmosync/undergrad/README.md

 # Undergradate Coursework

-This repository contains selected projects from my undergraduate studies in **Business Analytics and Technology**, with a minor in **Data Science**.
+This repository contains selected projects from my undergraduate studies in Business Analytics and Data Science.

 Each project is summarized in the [`project-summaries/`](./project-summaries/) folder.
 Only one of these projects, the [`sentiment-analysis/`](./sentiment-analysis/), uses publicly available data and includes full code, notebooks, and outputs.

-The remaining projects were completed in partnership with Trinity University and a major tech company, and involve confidential datasets.
+The remaining projects were completed in partnership with my university and a major tech company, and involve confidential datasets.
 While the code and data cannot be shared, I’ve provided detailed markdown summaries to explain each project’s scope, tools, and impact.

 ---